An Assessment of Health Care Delivery in Kenya Under Devolved System

 The objective of the study was to assess the changes brought about by some key policy reforms aimed at improving the delivery and uptake of health care services in the country since the accession to devolution in 2013.
 This was achieved through an assessment of the extent of interaction between target communities and their respective county governments in planning and budgeting for the delivery of health care.
 A further objective was to explore Kenyans’ uptake of and perceptions on primary health care services in the context of a devolved system in the country.
 Against the backdrop of previous evaluations, the study identifies areas in which public health care has improved under devolution, while also highlighting those of persisting constraints.

-KIPPRA plans to hold regional dissemination workshops as follows: 13th October, 2017 –Waterbuck Hotel, Nakuru; 17th October, 2017 – Reef Hotel, Mombasa; and 23rd October, 2017 – Outspan Hotel, Nyeri.
-The regional workshops will bring together health sector professionals from the various counties.
+KIPPRA held regional dissemination workshops as follows: 13th October, 2017 –Waterbuck Hotel, Nakuru; 17th October, 2017 – Reef Hotel, Mombasa; and 23rd October, 2017 – Outspan Hotel, Nyeri.
+The workshops brought together health sector professionals from the various counties.

 KIPPRA Signs Grant Agreement with CAPEC on IDRC’S Project